jwmcglynn/donner/docs/api.md

 - SVG Object Model (\ref donner::svg)
 - CSS Parsing and Cascading (\ref donner::css)
 - SVG Rendering (\ref donner::svg::RendererSkia)
-- SVG XML Parsing (\ref donner::svg::parser::XMLParser)
+- SVG XML Parsing (\ref donner::svg::parser::SVGParser)

 Each library has minimal dependencies and can be used in external projects.
 For example, the CSS API may be used to add CSS support to your project using an adapter that satisfies the \ref donner::ElementLike concept.